KennyPeanuts/CPOM_Flux/lab_notebook/analysis/leached_litter_initial_LOI_analysis.md

 * Code created 27 July 2016

+* Modified - 8 Aug 2016 - KF - changed the way that I calculated the range of OM in the bottles to use the range or actual mass of OM in the samples rather than the min and max propOM and bulk density.

 ## Purpose

 This code analyzes the LOI data from the initial organic matter added to the microcosms in the Leached Litter experiment